onweru/hugo-swift-theme/README.md

 ## Swift Theme
 This theme is designed for blogging purposes.
 Feel free to extend it for other use cases though.

-At it's core, it's minimalistic.
-It doesn't relies on monolithic libraries/frameworks such e.g jquery, bootstrap.
-Instead, it uses *grid css*, *flexbox* and *vanilla js* to facilitate the `features` outlined below:
+At it core, it's minimalistic; it doesn't rely on monolithic libraries such e.g jquery, bootstrap.
+Instead, it uses *grid css*, *flexbox* & *vanilla js* to facilitate the `features` outlined below:

 ![Hugo Swift Theme](https://github.com/onweru/hugo-swift-theme/blob/master/images/screenshot.png)